DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - **AWS Config Rules do not prevent actions from happening (no deny)**
 - Custom rules:
   - We can create custom rules which will be managed by us
-  - In order to create a custom rule, we have to create a Lambda function which will check if a resource is compliant or not
+  - **In order to create a custom rule, we have to create a Lambda function which will check if a resource is compliant or not**
   - Trigger types for custom rules are same as for managed rules:
     - Configuration change
     - Periodic
-  - Scope of the trigger: we can define for which resource does the rule apply, example database instance, EC2 instance, etc. We can use tags as well instead of resource types
+  - Scope of the trigger: <mark>**we can define for which resource does the rule apply**</mark>, example database instance, EC2 instance, etc. **<mark>We can use tags as well instead of resource types</mark>**

 ##### AWS Config Resource